Ayms/bitcoin-transactions/README.md

 <b>Bitcoin King</b> "BCK" - 47.52.28.49 - same use than the others - Height 499999

-<b>Bitcoin Pay</b> "BTP" - http://exp.btceasypay.com/insight/tx/send - Same as BCD except that you must multiply the numbers by 1000 - Height: 499345 - Explorer: http://exp.btceasypay.com/insight/
+<b>Bitcoin Pay</b> "BTP" - http://exp.btceasypay.com/insight/tx/send - Same as BCD except that you must multiply the numbers by 10 - Height: 499345 - Explorer: http://exp.btceasypay.com/insight/

 <b>Bitcoin Top</b> "BTT" - dnsseed.bitcointop.org - same use than the others - Height: 501118

 <b>Bitcoin Vote</b> "BTV" - https://block.bitvote.one/address/tx/send or seed1.bitvote.one - same use than the others - Height: 505050 - Explorer: https://block.bitvote.one/address

-<b>Bitcoin Hot</b> "BTH" - seed-us.bitcoinhot.co - same use than the others - Height: 498848 - Explorer: block.bithot.org
+<b>Bitcoin Hot</b> "BTH" - seed-us.bitcoinhot.co - Same as BCD except that you must multiply the numbers by 100 - Height: 498848 - Explorer: block.bithot.org

 <b>Bitcoin New</b> "BTN" - dnsseed.bitcoin-new.org - same use than the others - Height: 501000 - Explorer: http://bitcoin-new.org/